I'm convinced that one of the most bizarre things in the world is the concept…

 But, these moments of doubt pointed me to my insufficiency to do anything on my own and how even though none of this made sense to me that it all made perfect sense to God.

 Fast forward 10 months and in God’s perfect timing, this amazing man and I are 58 days away from marriage.
 And guess what…

 - he’s ok with the fact that I won’t be able to cook his favorite foods…

 - he likes my AIP Indian foods…

-- he wants to help me create more AIP Indian foods (watch this space for more recipes…. and maybe even an ebook)
+- he wants to help me create more AIP Indian foods (like all the recipes in this ebook)

 So, where are you on your spice grief journey?

 Are you still at the point where you think it can’t be done?

 Have you resigned yourself to plain baked chicken and broccoli because you’re afraid of all things spice?